wcresko/lab_website/_pages/publications.md

 excerpt: "Publications from the laboratory in reverse chronological order"
 ---

-**BOLD** indicates a graduate student
+**BOLD** indicates a graduate student at the time of publication
-<ins>UNDERLINE</ins> indicates an undergraduate student
+<ins>UNDERLINE</ins> indicates an undergraduate student at the time of publication

 ## 2020

-2019 • Beck, E.A., M.C.
+2020 • Beck, E.A., M.C.
 Currey, C.M.
 Small, and W.A.
 Cresko.
 QTL Mapping of Intestinal neutrophil variation in threespine stickleback reveals possible gene targets connecting intestinal inflammation and systemic health. **G3**.
-(Early online)
+10(2): 613-622. \[[reprint](https://doi.org/10.1534/g3.119.400685)\]

 ## 2019